nxdir-s/go-hexarch/docs/architecture.md

 ## Primary/Driving side

 The driving actors are those that **start the interaction** with the application by initiating a query.
 For example, it can be the mobile application interface or user interface code of a web app.
 The user input passed into the UI is taken by the adapter and sent to the core through the port.
-Both the port (interface) and the implementation of the interface will be inside the core/hexagon.

 ## Secondary/Driven side